g19j1101/DiabetesModel/README.md

 - `startTime` and `endTime`: the start time and end time, respectively, of the simulation
 - `deltaT`: the length of a single time step.
 The simulation time is given by the number of `deltaT` time steps that fit into the range defined by `startTime` and `endTime`
 - `layers`: the layer types that should be included in the simulation
-- `agents`: the agent types that should be included in the simulation
+- `agents`: the agent types that should be included in the simulation.
+By default, five instances of the `Patient` agent are run.
+They have varying data corresponding to healthy, medium and unhealthy history.
-  - The number of agents can be changed here by updating the value of the `count` key of each agent type.

 For more detailed information on configuration parameters, please view the MARS documentation [here](https://mars.haw-hamburg.de/articles/core/model-configuration/index.html).